 For that reason, a lot of these jump programs fail to deliver, as they don’t simulate in-game situations.

-A good vertical jump training routine is designed in such a way that it helps you jump higher in games and improves your overall performance as an athlete.
+A good vertical jump training routine is designed in such way that it helps you jump higher in games AND improves your overall performance as an athlete.

 Mission: Jump Higher

 So there you have it.

 These are my top recommendations for anyone who’s looking to gain serious inches on his vertical and jump higher.

 These are all quality programs which I’ve tested personally and had only a positive outcome with.

 Whichever program you choose, remember that at the end of the day, the most important thing is that you actually follow the program and stick to it.